MahalavanyaSriram/COVID-19_Prediction/README.md

 - Numpy
 - Seaborn
 - Scipy
+- Altair
+- Plotly

 ## Known Issues

-The amount of observations are limited since the data is aggregated by country.
+Amount of observations are limited since the data is aggregated by country.

 ## Conclusion